Florida: Population

 The U.S. Census Bureau estimated that the population of Florida was 21,477,737 on July 1, 2019, a 14.24% increase since the 2010 United States census.
 The population of Florida in the 2010 census was 18,801,310.
 Florida was the seventh fastest-growing state in the U.S. in the 12-month period ending July 1, 2012.
 In 2010, the center of population of Florida was located between Fort Meade and Frostproof.
 The center of population has moved less than 5 mi to the east and approximately 1 mi to the north between 1980 and 2010 and has been located in Polk County since the 1960 census.
 The population exceeded 19.7 million by December 2014, surpassing the population of the state of New York for the first time, making Florida the third most populous state.
 The Florida population was 21,477,737 residents or people according to the U.S. Census Bureau's 2019 Population Estimates Program.
 By the 2020 census, its population increased to 21,538,187.

 In 2010, undocumented immigrants constituted an estimated 5.7% of the population.
 This was the sixth highest percentage of any U.S. state.
 There were an estimated 675,000 illegal immigrants in the state in 2010.
 Florida has banned sanctuary cities.

+The top countries of origin for Florida's immigrants were Cuba, Haiti, Colombia, Mexico and Jamaica in 2018.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 25,959 homeless people in Florida.

 In 2010, 6.9% of the population (1,269,765) considered themselves to be of only American ancestry (regardless of race or ethnicity).
-Many of these were of English or Scotch-Irish descent; however, their families have lived in the state for so long they choose to identify as having "American" ancestry or do not know their ancestry.
+Many of these were of English or Scotch-Irish descent, whose families have lived in the state for so long they choose to identify as having "American" ancestry or do not know their ancestry.
 In the 1980 United States census, the largest ancestry group reported in Florida was English with 2,232,514 Floridians claiming they were of English or mostly English American ancestry.
-Some of their ancestry dated to the original thirteen colonies.
+Some of their ancestry dated to the original Thirteen Colonies.